 Get a Lawyer

 You may be tempted to deal with wrongful termination all by yourself, but it is not a wise idea.
-The legal system can be complicated to navigate without a professional, and this is why you will need a lawyer.
+The legal system can be complicated to navigate without a professional, and this is why, whether you have been terminated in California or elsewhere, you will need a lawyer.
 A lawyer will make sure that you are well organized and that you have all the information you need to prove your case.
-They can also call in favors to make your case heard earlier to fasten justice for you.
+They can also call in favors to make your case heard earlier to hasten justice for you.

 It is important to consult with a lawyer who is familiar with the laws of your state.